rei/rei-cedar-docs/docs/components/input/README.md

 - Use when long free-form text is the desired user input such as a comment on a review or feedback form
 - Overflow text wraps to a new line
 - Scroll bar appears on right border when cursor reaches the bottom of the field
-- This input field is defined by setting the number of rows for a recommended response length
+- Is defined by setting the number of rows for a recommended response length
 - Resizing handle allows user to change the height of the input area
 - Min and max limits are set by the product team for:
-  - Max-height of textarea
+  - Max-height of text area
   - Maximum and minimum number of characters

 ## Content